Trichocera salmani

 Ecological Role

-function as (saprophytes), breaking down decaying matter.
+Larvae function as decomposers (saprophytes), breaking down decaying organic matter.

 Similar Taxa